 Why is it important for a restaurant to have a good waste management plan?

-A responsible food waste management policy will ultimately benefit the environment.
-If your restaurant reduces the amount of food waste it sends to landfill, it will reduce the amount of carbon dioxide emitted.
-In addition to this, you could also save money by implementing a food waste management scheme which reduces the amount of overall waste you produce.
-BusinessWaste.co.uk will help you implement this.
+A responsible food waste management policy also benefits the environment.
+If your restaurant reduces the amount of food waste it sends to landfill, it will cut the amount of carbon dioxide emitted.
+You could also save money with a food waste management scheme that reduces the amount of overall waste you produce.

 What laws govern restaurant waste management?